jukey/wordpress-post-installation/README.md

 A lot of attacs against wordpress installations are using the login page and login using a stolen or guessed password or using a security vulnerability.
 It become a good practice to protect the admin pages of wordpress installations by a second barrier called htaccess.
+This description was influenced by this [blog post](http://www.chefblogger.me/2013/10/08/anleitung-wordpress-adminbereich-mit-htaccess-absichern/).

 ### 1. Create a password file